 These Southwestern Vegetable Egg Rolls are filled with spicy beans, sweet potatoes, and corn.
 Mixed with cheese and southwest spices makes these ultra snackable.
+I've included directions for baking, frying, and air frying these crunchy treats.

 My daughter created this egg roll recipe